Diebbo/assignment-4-computational-geometry/chapters/task5.typ

 ) <fig:counter-example-5b>

 The blue dashed line represents the diameter of the polygon $P$, while the green line represents the radius of the disk $C$.
 In the image, the radius $r$ is exactly half of the diameter $d$ of the polygon $P$, hence the diameter of the disk is the same as that of $P$. \
-The yellow region contains points that don't belong to the Minkowski sum $P pc C$, while they can be expressed as a convex combination of points that belong to the Minkowski sum, hence proving that $P pc C$ is not convex, even if the diameter of the disk is equal to or greater than the diameter of the polygon $P$.
+The yellow region contains points that don't belong to the Minkowski sum $P pc C$, but can be expressed as a convex combination of a point of $P$ and a point of $C$.
+The fact that the yellow region exists proves that $P pc C$ is not convex, even though the diameter of the disk is equal to or greater than the diameter of the polygon $P$.

 For a more formal proof of the general case, check exercise *5.c*.

 ==
 _If $P$ is a simple polygon then there exists a large enough disk such that $P pc C$ is convex._

 The statement is false.